Sloan357/task-management-api/README.md

 ## Security

-- Passwords are hashed using bcrypt
+- Passwords are hashed using bcrypt (v4.3.0 for passlib compatibility)
 - JWT tokens expire after 30 minutes (configurable)
+- JWT subject claims use string format for compliance
 - All task and project endpoints require authentication
 - Users can only access their own data
 - SQL injection protection via SQLAlchemy ORM
 - Input validation via Pydantic schemas
+- CORS configured for local development (customize for production)

 ## Error Handling